Live Update

 The following system components function together in order to provide the Live Update functionality.

-• Live Update adapter: an adapter which provides:
+• Live Update service: An independent service which provides:

 • Serving configurations to applications